brainglobe/brainglobe.github.io/docs/source/blog/uncharted-brains.md

 language: English
 ---

-# Into uncharted brains: expanding beyond existing atlases
+# Uncharted brains: expanding beyond existing atlases

 We've just released a [new digital 3D atlas for the Eurasian blackcap](target-blackcap).
 This marks a key shift for us: beyond providing a common interface for existing neuroanatomical atlases, we are now also building new ones.